blvns/x-elm/README.md

 # Cross-lingual Expert Language Models (X-ELM)

-Code for the paper *Breaking the Curse of Multilinguality with Cross-lingual Expert Language Models*
+Code for the paper *Breaking the Curse of Multilinguality with Cross-lingual Expert Language Models*.

 This repository is a fork of [c-BTM](https://github.com/kernelmachine/cbtm).